Reading and Phonics

 READING SCHEMES

-We use the Twinkl Reading Scheme to support children’s reading development from the early stages.
+We use the Twinkl Reading Scheme 'Rhino Readers' to support children’s reading development from the early stages.

 This scheme is carefully matched to our phonics teaching, ensuring children read books that align with the sounds they are learning.